99x/architecture.99x.io/docs/architecture-evaluation/evaluation-overview.md

 ### Outcome

+The output will be presented to the relevant stakeholders in the form of a concise report

 - Detailed report about the current state
 - Risks as seen by the reviewing panel
 - Gap analysis